paigeruten/pencil-tracer/README.md

 To use as a library:

     {instrumentCoffee} = require "pencil-tracer"
+    coffeeScript = require "coffee-script"
-    js = instrumentCoffee fileName, fileContents, options
+    js = instrumentCoffee fileName, fileContents, coffeeScript, options

 For now, `pencil-tracer` gives you a single `instrumentCoffee` function, which takes a filename and file contents as arguments, instruments the given CoffeeScript code, and returns the compiled JavaScript as a string.
 For each line that is executed in the outputted JS, `pencilTrace(event)` will be called, where `event` is an object of the form `{ location: { first_line: .., first_column: .., last_line: .., last_column: .. }, type: .. }`, `type` being either `"enter"` or `"leave"` or `""`, depending on whether a function is being entered or left.
 For now, it's up to the user of the library to implement `pencilTrace()`.

 `instrument` can take some options as its third argument:

 * `traceFunc`: the function that will be called for each event (default: `"pencilTrace"`).
-* `compiler`: the CoffeeScript module to use (this allows you to use instrument Iced CoffeeScript, for example)
 * `ast`: if true, returns the instrumented AST instead of the compiled JS.

+`pencil-tracer.js` is a browserified (UMD) version of the library.

 ## Example